sergicase/RestApiModuleSwift/README.md

 ### Nexts Steps

-You the nexts steps that I'll implement will be cache the responses using Core Data, that could be good if the user lost the conection or just they are in area that the internet isn't available, for load esential data from the last Api Call
+The nexts steps that I'll implement will be cache the responses using Core Data, that could be good if the user lost the conection or just they are in area that the internet isn't available, for load esential data from the last Api Call